GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Construction of Cohomology Module Bases

 for any $\overline{E}\in \mathcal{G}(Z_i, T)_1$ adjacent to $x_i$.
 To obtain this, we just notice that the proof of \cite[Lemma~6.4]{Gonzales2014} works under our assumptions too.
 Indeed, by \cite[Corollary~5.6]{Gonzales2014}, there exists a non-zero $z\in\Q$ such that

 where $E_1 \ldots, E_r$ are the 1-dimensional $T$-orbits lying in $W_i$ and whose closure contains $x_i$.
-Recall that $W_i$ is open in $Z_i$ and its complementary is $T$-stable.
-Hence, thanks to the local linearisability, we can apply the proof of \cite[Lemma~6.3]{Gonzales2014}, to deduce that all one-dimensional $T$-orbits, lying in $Z_i$ and containing $x_i$ in their closures, are actually all contained in $W_i$.
-We conclude that the edges in $\mathcal{G}(Z_i, T)_1$ which are adjacent to $x_i$ are exactly $\{\overline{E_1}, \ldots, \overline{E_r}\}$ and the product of their labels is a non-zero multiple of $\mr{Eu}_T(x_i, Z_i)$. \end{proof}
+Recall that $W_i$ is open in $Z_i$ and its complement is $T$-stable.
+Hence, thanks to local linearisability, we can apply the proof of \cite[Lemma~6.3]{Gonzales2014}, to deduce that all one-dimensional $T$-orbits, lying in $Z_i$ and containing $x_i$ in their closures, are actually contained in $W_i$.
+We conclude that the edges in $\mathcal{G}(Z_i, T)_1$ that are adjacent to $x_i$ are exactly $\{\overline{E_1}, \ldots, \overline{E_r}\}$ and the product of their labels is a non-zero multiple of $\mr{Eu}_T(x_i, Z_i)$. \end{proof}